How to Raise Optimistic Kids

 This resonates with work carried out by psychology professor Rosanna Rooney, co-founder of Aussie Optimism, a childhood education program run through Curtin University.
 “Optimism isn’t a question of being positive all the time,” she tells me.
 “It’s about believing that you’re able to respond positively to life’s challenges.”

 Rooney’s program is informed by the research of Martin Seligman, the father of Positive Psychology.
 “His theories are based around looking at situations and evaluating them to see whether they’re really as difficult or distressing as they first appear,” says Rooney.
-If a child fails a math test, she explains, they may feel like a failure, but by encouraging them to look at the evidence—that they’re good at spelling and reading and have lots of friends—they can understand that it’s not the disaster it first appears.
-“You’re teaching them to see the reality or the accuracy of their thinking, because people often catastrophise and see things in a more negative light than the reality suggests.”
+If a child fails a math test, she explains, they may feel like a failure.
+But by encouraging them to look at the evidence—that they’re good at spelling and reading and have lots of friends—they can understand that it’s not the disaster it first appears.
+“You’re teaching them to see the reality or the accuracy of their thinking.
+People often catastrophise and see things in a more negative light than the reality suggests.”

 A child’s tendency towards pessimism is, as Rooney says, multifactorial.
-“These kids might have been in repeatedly difficult situations, or they might not have had a lot of support in their early years, or there might be a genetic or biological component.”
+“These kids might have been in repeatedly difficult situations.
+Or they might not have had a lot of support in their early years.
+Or, there might even be a genetic or biological component.”
 There’s a role-modelling aspect as well.
 “If they’ve seen parents or people close to them catastrophise frequently, then that can certainly rub off on them too.”

 Rooney’s own passion for the topic began almost twenty years ago when she read a meta-analysis of various studies that showed that the primary driver of childhood depression was a negative thinking style—and that the most effective time to intervene was when children were eight years old.
 “I just thought, Well, I’m going to do that.”